blbadger/blbadger.github.io/nn_interpretations.md

 ![output gradient]({{https://blbadger.github.io}}neural_networks/output2_gradient.png)

-Where the red arrows denote $-g_1$ and $-g_2$ as gradients point in the direction of steepest ascent.
+Where the red arrows denote $-g_1$ and $-g_2$ as gradient components point in the direction of steepest ascent.
 In this particular example, $\vert g_1 \vert > \vert g_2 \vert$ as the slope of the tangent line is larger along the output curve for $p_1$ than along $p_2$ for the points of interest.
 In multidimensional space, we would be comparing the gradient vector's components, where each parameter $p_n$ forms a basis vector of the space and the component is a projection of the gradient vector onto each basis.

 The next step is to note that as we are most interested in finding how the output changes with respect to the *input* rather than with respect to the model's true parameters, we treat the input itself as a parameter and back-propegate the gradient all the way to the input layer (which is not normally done as the input does not contain any parameters as normally defined).
 Thus in our examples, $(p_1, p_2) = (i_1, i_2)$ where $i_1$ is the first input and $i_2$ is the second.